Việt Nam sử lược: Background

-Since late 19th century, Vietnam became a French colony.
-Vietnamese emperors were supper rulers of the French and had little actual power.
-Vietnam was facing an uncertain future.
-Trần Trọng Kim believed that if the Vietnamese people knew their own history, they would be patriotic and contribute to the growth of Vietnam.
+In 1883, Vietnam became a French protectorate, with Vietnamese emperors as mere puppet rulers of the French with little power.
+The country faced an uncertain future.
+Trần Trọng Kim believed that if the Vietnamese people knew their own history, they would be patriotic and contribute to national growth.

-However, all historical texts were written in Classical Chinese.
-The use of Classical Chinese (Vietnamese: Hán văn; chữ Hán: 漢文), died out in Vietnam early in the 20th century.
-Trần Trọng Kim was concerned that if one day most of Vietnamese people could not read chữ Hán, the national history would be forgotten.
-So, it was necessary to write an outline history in Vietnamese language.
+However, all historical texts were written in classical Chinese.
+The usage of classical Chinese had died out in Vietnam early in the 20th century.
+Tran was concerned that since the Vietnamese people could no longer read classical Chinese, Vietnam's history would be lost.
+He decided to preserve Vietnamese history by writing a history of Vietnam in the Vietnamese language and script.

 Contents

 Việt Nam sử lược contained five parts: